-There are two basic approaches for gathering data on GHG emissions from a public organization's subordinate facilities (Table 6-3):
+There are two basic approaches for gathering data on GHG emissions from a public organization's subordinate facilities (Table 6-3).
+These approaches may be used individually or in combination for certain groups of facilities.

-- Centralized.
+- ◆ Centralized.
 Individual facilities report activity and fuel use data (such as quantity of fuel used) to the headquarters level, where GHG emissions are calculated. - ◆ Decentralized.
 Individual facilities collect activity and fuel use data, directly calculate their GHG emissions using approved methods, and report this data to the headquarters level.